ZmicierGT/fcore/readme.md

 print(f"Total quotes num for 'SPY': {len(p_quotes)}")

-print(f"Fetch daily quotes, dividend and split data for 'IBM' from AV/YF...")
+print("Fetch daily quotes, dividend and split data for 'IBM' from AV/YF...")

 avi = av.AVStock(symbol='IBM')
 avi.get_quotes_only()  # Do not get dividends and splits